Members

 Kasia Dinkeloo

-“I completed my Ph.D. from Virginia Tech in 2018, specializing in Molecular Plant Pathology and Physiology.
-I arrived at UT as a Postdoc in the Lloyd Lab, working with Dr. Ellington and several other groups to build and test sensing/reporting machinery in plants.
-I then joined the Ellington Lab and started a position as an assistant professor of practice within the Freshman Research Initiative, re-establishing a bioprospecting lab for undergraduate researchers.
-My research focuses on ‘omics approaches to plant stress, bioprospecting for useful enzymes, and studying microbial and plant interactions with microplastics.
-My position allows me to work with Dr. Ellington to provide meaningful and authentic research experiences for a diverse group of undergraduate students from their first days on campus through their senior year (and beyond).”
+Kasia arrived at UT in 2018 as a Postdoc in the Lloyd Lab, working with Dr. Ellington and several other groups to build and test sensing/reporting machinery in plants.
+Kasia then joined the Ellington Lab and started a position as an assistant professor of practice within the Freshman Research Initiative (FRI), re-establishing a bioprospecting lab for undergraduate researchers.
+The Bioprospecting2.0 Lab's research focuses on the search for plastic-degrading microbes and enzymes from various environmental sources and conditions.
+Kasia enjoys working with the members of the Ellington lab to provide meaningful and authentic research experiences for a diverse group of undergraduate students from their first days on campus through their senior year (and beyond).

 Satoshi Ishida